briansmith/ring/PORTING.md

 `OPENSSL_IS_BORINGSSL` preprocessor macro may be used in `#ifdef`s.
 This macro should also be used in lieu of the presence of any particular function to detect OpenSSL vs BoringSSL in configure scripts, etc., where those are necessary.
+Before using the preprocessor, however, contact the BoringSSL maintainers about the missing APIs.
+If not an intentionally removed feature, BoringSSL will typically add compatibility functions for convenience.

 For convenience, BoringSSL defines upstream's `OPENSSL_NO_*` feature macros corresponding to removed features.
 These may also be used to disable code which